 The Campuscard combines your student ID with the public transport card and the anonymous Mensa (cafeteria) and library card (lending books, use lockers, pay fees, print, ...).
-If you are new to the FU, you have to issue the card ones at one of the five card issuance machines with your QR code given to you by the registration office (locations can be found in the link below).
+If you are new to the FU, you must issue the card ones at one of the five card issuance machines with your QR code available on your profile online (locations can be found in the link below).
 After the initial issuance and before the start of each semester you have to validate your card at one of the validation machines.